OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 To save money overnight we'll destroy the feature branch web apps in Azure.
 This is the [suggested solution from Microsoft](https://feedback.azure.com/forums/169385-web-apps/suggestions/13550325-ability-to-suspend-app-service-plans-without-charg) to "suspend" app service plans.

-Deleting the Azure resources is again just a case of running the **Destroy Terraform resources** step instead with the template in the step called **Feature Branch Web App** from the **Create Branch Infrastructure** runbook.
+Deleting the Azure resources is again just a case of running the **Destroy Terraform resources** step with the template in the step called **Feature Branch Web App** from the **Create Branch Infrastructure** runbook.
 Because we only destroy the Azure resources, any existing Octopus releases, channels, environments, targets, and accounts will remain in place.

 Since we use the same backend state file when deleting and creating these Azure resources, Terraform knows the state of any given Azure resource.
-This means we can call the **Suspend Branch Infrastructure**, **Create Branch Infrastructure**, and **Destroy Branch Infrastructure** as we need, and Terraform will leave Azure in the desired state.
+This means we can call the **Suspend Branch Infrastructure**, **Create Branch Infrastructure**, and **Destroy Branch Infrastructure** runbooks as  needed, and Terraform will leave Azure in the desired state.

 ## The Suspend Branches runbook